Wild Weasel Walk-Through 14th Fighter Generation Squadron

-U.S. Air Force Airman 1st Class Dovber Popack, 14th Fighter Generation Squadron weapons load crew team member, holds an ALE-50 Missile Launcher pylon while Col. Michael P. Richard, 35th Fighter Wing commander, attaches it to an F-16 Fighting Falcon during a Wild Weasel Walk-Though at Misawa Air Base, July 20, 2023.
-Leadership visited the 14th Fighter Generation Squadron to assist in installing an ALE-50 Missile Launcher pylon to an F-16 Fighting Falcon by mounting it, connecting the electrical cable and adding a safety wire.
+U.S. Air Force Senior Airman Adam Kilbourn, 14th Fighter Generation Squadron weapons load crew team member, inspects the safety wire applied by base leadership during a Wild Weasel Walk-Though at Misawa Air Base, July 20, 2023.
+Once the ALE-50 Missile Launcher pylon is mounted and the bolts are tightened and torqued, a safety wire is installed to ensure security.
 (U.S. Air Force photo by Senior Airman Joao Marcus Costa)

 |Date Taken: